techlore/go-incognito/Scripts/Section 4/2_ Deskop Operating Systems.md

 security. *(show helmet)* It’s like wearing a super protective helmet on a bike without breaks.

-We’ll dive off our bikes and explore this more after a quick message…

 Now technically, operating systems run on top of a BIOS, on top of your hardware.
 This will all be discussed in section 5, we’re going from the top and working down.
 If you followed everything privacy-related I’ve taught you so far in